 Find the right inspiration

 It’s quite likely that the only reason someone might find and browse your microsite is because it’s intriguing, insightful, or outright interesting.
 So, finding the right inspiration is key.
-Taking the time to collect inspiration from multiple sources — such as the Webflow Showcase, Dribbble, One Page Love, and Awwwards — might mean the difference between a good microsite, and a great microsite.
+Taking the time to collect inspiration from multiple sources — such as Made in Webflow, Dribbble, One Page Love, and Awwwards — might mean the difference between a good microsite, and a great microsite.

 For more, check out my full talk below: